-- a) "Restricted Stock Awards": Awards granted in the form of nil or nominal cost share options, subject to time-based vesting requirements and continued employment within the Group.
-No performance targets will apply to Restricted Stock Awards. - b) "Performance Share Awards": Awards granted in the form of nil or nominal cost share options, whereby vesting is subject to satisfaction of performance conditions and continued employment within the Group. - c) "Share Options": Awards granted in form of a share option with an exercise price equal to the market value of an Ordinary share at the time of grant, subject to continued employment within the Group.
+- a.
+"Restricted Stock Awards": Awards granted in the form of nil or nominal cost share options, subject to time-based vesting requirements and continued employment within the Group.
+No performance targets will apply to Restricted Stock Awards. - b.
+"Performance Share Awards": Awards granted in the form of nil or nominal cost share options, whereby vesting is subject to satisfaction of performance conditions and continued employment within the Group.
+The performance condition is in relation to meeting target underlying EPS values. - c.
+"Share Options": Awards granted in the form of a share option with an exercise price equal to the market value of an Ordinary share at the time of grant, subject to continued employment within the Group.
 Share Options may or may not be subject to performance conditions.